Interstate 270 (Missouri–Illinois): History

 The section of I-270 on the Missouri side was completed by June 1964, while the section that was I-244 was completed by November 1968.
 The section from IL 3 to I-55 in Illinois was finished by May 1965.

 During the Great Flood of 1993, the New Chain of Rocks Bridge carrying I-270 over the Mississippi River was the only bridge open from St. Louis to Keokuk, Iowa, at one point.
 (All other bridges from the McKinley Bridge to the Keokuk Bridge were closed at the peak of that flood.)

 The last major construction project on I-270 occurred from 1995 to 1998.
 Both MoDOT and IDOT upgraded I-270 to modern standards from Lilac Avenue to I-255.
 However, this section of I-270 is still at two lanes in each direction.

 On September 13, 1999, a fatal accident involving a tractor-trailer occurred in the westbound lanes of I-270 in front of the now-defunct St. Thomas Aquinas-Mercy High School (now North County Christian School) in northern St. Louis County.
 This accident sped up efforts that led to the I-170/I-270 interchange reconstruction that went from 2001 to 2004.

 A major accident and fire from a FedEx Ground truck between the Route 367 and Lilac Avenue exits on October 28, 2002, forced detours and lengthy delays.

 There were plans to sign an 8 mi section of I-270 from Glen Carbon to Edwardsville as I-870.
 However, this idea was discarded.

 In 2008, MoDOT implemented new variable speed limits on I-270/I-255 with the normal limit being 60 mph.
 However, due to complaints from the public, these signs were planned to be updated in 2011 to advisory signs.
 A 5 mi section of I-270 between I-44 and Manchester was widened to five lanes in each direction, with work taking place between 2012 and 2013.
-This section of I-270 sees up to 185,000 vehicles per day, and peak hour congestion is common.
+This section of I-270 sees up to 185,000 vehicles per day, and rush hour congestion is common.